-Concentrated funds like thematic or sector funds are riskier than multi-cap funds because any unfavourable market condition will impact all the companies of the affected sector in some way or the other while in a multi-cap fund, the diversification across sector and capitalization works like an airbag during a car accident, reducing the impact of the unfavourable condition on the fund’s NAV.
+Concentrated funds like thematic or sector funds are riskier than multi-cap funds will impact all the companies of the affected sector in some way or the other while in a multi-cap fund, the diversification across sector and capitalization works like an airbag during a car accident, reducing the impact of the unfavourable condition on the fund’s NAV.

 When you invest in Mutual Funds, look at the degree of diversification in the fund’s sector allocation.
 Depending on your risk-taking ability, choose a fund with the right kind of diversification that’ll suit you.